cloudflare/cloudflare-docs/products/zaraz/src/content/get-started/add-tool.md

 1. Click **Save**.

 Your tool is now configured.
 Cloudflare Zaraz created the event that will load the tool into your website when the conditions you set are met.
-From this page you can also configure the tool's **Settings** and add additional events, by clicking **Create event**.
-Bear in mind that if you have more than one event associated with a tool, that tool will only be loaded into your website when all the events are met.
+From this page you can configure the tool's **Settings** and add additional events, by clicking **Create event**.
+You can also edit the events by clicking their names.

 <div class="full-img">